 Steps to find the Host key:

-If this is your first time connecting to your SSH server, log in to your server.
+If this is your first time connecting to your SSH server, you need to log in to your server.
 You can skip this step if you have already created a successful connection in the past:

 - Connect to SSH server:

 ssh [email protected]_ip_addresswhere user_name is the name of the user that you want to log in as and server_ip_address is the IP address of your server.
-Now we have made a successful connection and we can terminate it by typing:
+Now you have made a successful connection and you can terminate it by typing:

 - Navigate to the